jmedzihorsky/ark_2006/README.md

 [Social Policy Analysis Centre (S.P.A.C.E.)](http://www.nspace.sk/menu.html) as an update of the first edition of the
 _Atlas of Roma communities in Slovakia_.
-It data on 207 segregated settlements out of the 281 covered by the first edition of the _Atlas_.
+It contains data on 207 segregated settlements out of the 281 covered by the first edition of the _Atlas_.
 Data for most of the settlements is available for 2004 and 2005.